pranaygali/My-First-Swift-Program/README.md

 ![](IMG-20210203-WA0001.jpg)

 5. Goto ViewController and include IBOutlet and IBAction.
+@IBOutlet is a way of connecting code to storyboard layouts, and @IBAction is a way of making storyboard layouts trigger code.
+This method takes one parameter, called sender .
+It's of type UIButton because we know that's what will be calling the method.

 ![](IMG-20210203-WA0002.jpg)